smtwkla/mc-3i/README.md

 ### Database Server Config:

-db_config.json conntains the following settings for the MySQL server ti connect to: Host, Port, Username, password, DB name
+db_config.json conntains the following settings for the MySQL server to connect to: Host, Port, Username, password, DB name

 ### Rule Config: